 You also have to consider what coding experience you have, and how comfortable you are with it.
 If you are well versed in coding and want to build a PWA on your own- go for it!
 There are tools on Google or Microsoft developer sites.
 However, if you don’t have a lot of coding experience (or you’re like me and have none) then you will benefit from finding a PWA builder.
 Different PWA builders offer varying levels of required code.
 If you have no experience coding, you will want to choose a platform that offers no code PWAs.

 When deciding what PWA builder to go with, it is important to think about what tools you want access to.
 Some of the tools that you might consider looking at are the templates that are available or if there are tutorials to walk you through the set-up and building processes.
 In addition to the basic tools available to build the PWA, there are also tools to design your PWA.
 These are different components that you can add in such as the color theme, button options, and app layout.
 When choosing a PWA builder you want to make sure you are prioritizing what PWA tools are most important to you, and choose a PWA builder that checks the most boxes.

 What is Your Price Range?

 Finally let’s talk about something a little less fun, price.
-While price might not be as exciting as talking about all of the fun tech you will get to try out when building a PWA, it is still very important to consider.
-The price of a PWA builder can vary greatly depending on what features you have access to, how quickly you want it built, and how hands on you will be in the process.
-Before choosing a PWA builder you should really think about how much you want to spend, and then start by looking at PWA builders in that price range.
+While the price might not be as exciting as talking about all of the fun tech you will get to try out when building a PWA, it is still very important to consider.
+The price of a PWA builder can vary greatly depending on what features you have access to, how quickly you want it built, and how hands-on you will be in the process.
+Before choosing a PWA builder you should really think about how much you want to spend and then start by looking at PWA builders in that price range.